Skip to main content

 VIDEOSDK_AUTH_TOKEN = "VideoSDK Auth token"

-API Keys - Get API keys Deepgram ↗, OpenAI ↗, ElevenLabs ↗ & VideoSDK Dashboard ↗ follow to guide to generate videosdk token
+API Keys - Get provider keys from Deepgram ↗, OpenAI ↗, and ElevenLabs ↗.
+For VideoSDK, use an auth token from VideoSDK Dashboard ↗ or API key + secret - follow guide.

 Step 1: Creating a Custom Agent